DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 ### Other tricks

-In the following we report on a few other practical tricks that can be used when training NNs to further improve the learning capabilities of our optimizer (no matter what optimizer has been selected).
+In the following, we report a few other practical tricks that can be used when training NNs to further improve the learning capabilities of our optimizer (no matter what optimizer has been selected).

 #### Polyak Averaging
 When training a NN, the most common approach is to select the last iterate ($\boldsymbol\theta_{N_{it}}$) where
 $N_{it}$ is the overall number of iterations and use it at inference stage.
 Nevertheless, given the highly nonconvex optimization problem that we are required to solver, it is logical to expect that perhaps the last estimate of model parameters is not the best.
 Let's for example imagine that towards the end of the training process we are approaching a (local or global) minimum.
 However, our trajectory is bouncing all around the valley:

 ![POLYAK](figs/Polyak.png)